Ex ‘Teen Mom’ Farrah Abraham Posts Rambling ‘Mozzarella’ Video, Slamming Is Out Of Control

 A comment racking up 20 likes also called Farrah a “joke,” with the user appearing to confirm that Farrah isn’t vegan before encouraging the star to step away from social media.

 Farrah has made major headlines for the social media backlash she receives.
-Earlier this month, the former MTV face appeared to be slammed for allowing her daughter Sophia to walk the New York Fashion Week runway in a pair of black latex pants, per The Inquisitr.
+Earlier this month, the former MTV face was criticized for allowing her daughter Sophia to walk the New York Fashion Week runway, per The Inquisitr.
 The backlash here seemed to follow the pattern that has become commonplace for Farrah: fans don’t seem impressed with the way in which 10-year-old Sophia is raised.

-Today didn’t include Sophia, but it definitely brought out the criticism.
+Today’s update didn’t include Sophia, but it definitely brought out the criticism.
 Farrah left Teen Mom OG earlier this year.
 Fans wishing to see more of the star should follow her Instagram.